niclabs/dns-rust/README.md

 # Rust implementation of DNS library

 This project aims to implement a DNS library in rustlang based on, and only on, DNS-related RFCs.
-With this library it can be validate a masterfile and it can be build a DNS Client, DNS Nameserver and a DNS resolver.
+With this library it can be validate a masterfile and it can be build a DNS Client, and a DNS resolver.

 Implementation in progress.